dkempen98/Fully-Random-Password-Generator/README.md

 PRIMARY GOAL: Generate passwords that follow set criteria

 WHAT HAPPENS:

--Button getting pushed starts a series of prompts to fill in desired criteria -Able to select the different options for the criteria -Criteria that can be selected:
+- Button getting pushed starts a series of prompts to fill in desired criteria

+- Able to select the different options for the criteria

+- Criteria that can be selected:

-    -Password length (anywhere from 8-128 characters)
+    - Password length (anywhere from 8-128 characters)

-    -Case requirements (Upper, lower or none)
+    - Case requirements (Upper, lower or none)

-    -Number requirements (Yes / No)
+    - Number requirements (Yes / No)

-    -Special characters (Yes / No)
+    - Special characters (Yes / No)

-    -Need at least one character type to be selected -Answers are validated as you move through
+    - Need at least one character type to be selected

+- Answers are validated as you move through

--Once criteria has been entered, password is generated matching the criteria -Password is displayed on screen
+- Once criteria has been entered, password is generated matching the criteria

+- Password is displayed on screen

 ## USAGE